ezcn/20190513NapBioconductorMeetup/readme.md

+### Copy number detection using array comparative genomic hybridization in a case study

 #### Biological context and Array comparative genomic hybridization

 This experiment is part of pre-sequencing screening of aneuploidies in product of conception of recurrent miscarriages.
 Samples with aneuploidies are discarded from sequencing, while euploid samples have been whole-genome sequenced at high coverage to identify genetic variants responsible for the miscarriage.